 I liken Sean Sheehan’s observations of Levitt’s masterpiece to the ruining of a great song when someone truly messed up licenses a song for a television commercial, forever ruining the song with a miserable association that your mind cannot dismiss, or forget.
 Sometimes a critic is best off saying nothing and letting the photograph speak for itself.
 Levitt famously was very short on comments, or any real discussion of her work.
 She let her photographs do the talking.
 Amen.

-All I see now is hands and more hands.
+All I see now are hands and more hands.
 Such a shame.